-As outlined in previous reports, the Group consistently committed to delivering sustainable benefits to the region where it operates and to enhance community capacity to become self-sustainable in its future development.
+As outlined in the previous reports, the Group has consistently committed to delivering sustainable benefits to the region where it operates and to enhance community capacity to become self-sustainable in its future development.
 In order to increase the benefits for the operational area, the Group has demonstrated a commitment to hire local workers and to partner with local businesses wherever possible and procured that its contractors do the same.

 Over recent years, the Group has been left with no alternative but to implement a series of cost-saving measures (including a material reduction in the workforce of the Group) to align the cost base of the Group with the status of the Project in Romania.
+Throughout this difficult period, the Group has made every attempt to act responsibly and diligently towards its employees and contractors and to manage properly and sensitively the impacts of such decisions on the community and all affected stakeholders.